cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Worked on API.
+Added searches to the Song API.
+Converted Advanced Search to DataLibrary and Repository Pattern.
+Turns out that's where it should have been in the first place, instead of common.
 * Advanced Search, Version 2, with simple search parsing and filtering enabled.
 * Resized Event is _"working"_
 * There HAS to be a better way to cause a binding value to update on an event triggering?